kubevirt/application-aware-quota/kubevirtci/cluster-up/cluster/kind-1.32-dra/README.md

-# K8S with mdev support in a Kind cluster
+# K8S with support for dra-example-driver in a Kind cluster

 Provides a pre-deployed k8s cluster that runs using [kind](https://github.com/kubernetes-sigs/kind) The cluster is completely ephemeral and is recreated on every cluster restart.
 The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at